 This course would be of interest to researchers, educators, government regulatory staff, graduate students, forensic staff, lab technicians, museum collection staff etc.

 At the end of the course, the learner should be able to:

-- Describe and comprehend the background of metabarcoding technology and eDNA analysis;
+- Describe and comprehend the background of metabarcoding technology;

 - Identify species by performing database queries with common databases and interpretation of results;

 - Critically evaluate studies that utilized DNA-based taxonomy;

 - Develop skills to make informed decisions about the choice of a Next-generation sequencing platform and laboratory needs; and